budcribar/RemoteBlazorWebViewTutorial/README.md

 - Select the Local Profile from the dropdown next to the Run button and click on run

-- Make sure the RemoteBlazorWebViewTutorial.WppfApp is set as Startup Project
+- Make sure the RemoteBlazorWebViewTutorial.WpfApp is set as Startup Project

 - Next we will run the application remotely